3.2 Influence Without Authority

 Key Takeaways

-Influence is a core SHRM-CP leadership behavior because HR frequently works through managers and cross-functional partners.
-HR may recommend a process, explain risk, interpret policy, or coach a leader, but another person may control the budget, team meeting, or final employment decision.
-The exam rewards answers that create commitment rather than simple compliance.
+Influence is one of the four sub-competencies of Leadership & Navigation.
+SHRM defines it as inspiring colleagues to understand and pursue the strategic vision and goals of HR and the organization.
+In practice, HR professionals constantly work through others: HR may recommend a process, interpret a policy, explain risk, or coach a leader, but another person controls the budget, the team meeting, or the final employment decision.
+The exam rewards answers that create commitment, not mere compliance.

 Influence begins with diagnosis.
-Before persuading a manager, identify what the manager is trying to protect: productivity, fairness, speed, morale, cost, customer service, or personal credibility.
+Before persuading a manager, identify what the manager is trying to protect — productivity, fairness, speed, morale, cost, customer service, or personal credibility.
 Once that interest is clear, HR can connect the recommended action to an outcome the stakeholder already values.
+This is far more effective than restating the rule.

 Influence moves that fit SHRM-CP scenarios